leonardoraele/godot-gdirector/README.md

 # GDirector (WIP)

-A Godot addon for configuring procedural behavior for 3D cameras, heavily inspired by Unity's Cinemachine, made with both cutscenes and gameplay in mind.
+A Godot addon that provides a complete solution for operating 3D cameras with dynamic behavior, for both cutscenes and gameplay.
+Inspired by Unity's Cinemachine package.

 <!--
 GDirector adds highly configurable pre-implemented camera behavior nodes that control the camera's position and rotation